-I do also work on other things in my spare time.
+At times I get inspiration to work on a project.
 Most of the time, these are to fulfil a need I have at work, or simply to help me learn something new.
-The software industry is constantly evolving, so it is important that I keep on top of my own learning.

 linkdrop is a website for storing links with tags, and then searching for them later.
 It's built to be quick to use, so I can quickly save something in the middle of a browsing session.